Fehings/Vertex_git/README.md

 Modelling \emph{in vitro} electrical stimulation of brain tissue" can be found in the ratSomatosensoryCortex directory.

+The simulation results used in this paper can be found at 10.5281/zenodo.2423857

+To reproduce the figures, download these results then point the generatePaperFigures script to them.

-To run these simulations you can run the singlePulse.m script to run a simulation with a single pulse, pairedPulse.m to run a script with a paired of pulses (you will need to modify this for different pulse intervals), and thetaburststimulation.m to run the simulation with TBS (this simulation will also have STDP applied at synapses).
+To run the simulations themselves you can run the singlePulse.m script to run a simulation with a single pulse, pairedPulse.m to run a script with a paired of pulses (you will need to modify this for different pulse intervals), and thetaburststimulation.m to run the simulation with TBS (this simulation will also have STDP applied at synapses).